BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/testing/"
 %}

-To help users make sure that their wallet works as intended, Transcend offers features that let them test their setup, before they move all of their savings to their newly created wallet.
+To help users make sure that their wallet works as intended, the app offers features that let them test their setup, before they move all of their savings to their newly created wallet.

 </div>